Abose23/Practice/README.md

 ## Table of contents

-- [BEST THINGS ABOUT THE UNIVERSITY OF IOWA] (#Best-Things-About-The-University-of-Iowa)
+- [THE BEST THINGS ABOUT THE UNIVERSITY OF IOWA] (#The-Best-Things-About-The-University-of-Iowa)
 - [WHO WILL WIN THE SUPERBOWL] (#Who-Will-Win-The-Super-Bowl)
 - [FILES USED] (#Files-Used)